Table of Contents

 - The practice promotes decarboxylation and oxidation.
-This helps to acheive quieting of respiratory centers.
+This helps to achieve quieting of respiratory centers.

-- A study by Stancák A Jr, Kuna M, Srinivasan, Dostálek C, Vishnudevananda S demonstrates a slower EEG frquencies (brain waves) and subjective relaxation in practitioners.
+- A study by Stancák A Jr, Kuna M, Srinivasan, Dostálek C, and Vishnudevananda S demonstrates slower EEG frequencies (brain waves) and subjective relaxation in practitioners.

 - Many studies show improved cognitive performance and attention, finger dexterity, and motor performance.

-- This practice arrest the decline in ventilatory function and helps improve the functions of lungs.
+- This practice arrests the decline in ventilatory function and helps improve the functions of the lungs.
 Moreover, it increases the Forced Vital Capacity and Forced expiratory Volume.
 Hence, this breathing exercise helps in health conditions like Asthma and Chronic Obstructive Pulmonary Disease.

-- Dinkar Kekan and Shriniwas Kashalikar concludes that waist and hip circumfrence shows a highly significant decline after practicing this breathing exercise.
+- Dinkar Kekan and Shriniwas Kashalikar conclude that waist and hip circumference shows a highly significant decline after practicing this breathing exercise.
 However, the study was done on overweight individuals.
 Also, a study by Dinkar R. Kekan, Assistant Professor, Dept. of Physiology, S.R.T.R.
-Medical College, Ambajogai concludes that Body Mass Index and Abdoiminal Skinfold Thickness show a decline after this practice.
-Hence, It is evident that regular practice of Kapalbhati reduce obesity.
+Medical College, Ambajogai concludes that Body Mass Index and Abdominal Skinfold Thickness show a decline after this practice.
+Hence, It is evident that the regular practice of Kapalbhati reduces obesity.

 Kapalbhati Dangers and Precautions

 Though the practice improves cardiac Health in normal individuals, there are some reports of heart attacks during the practice.
 As during other usual exercises, cardiovascular parameters like the heart rate, Systolic Blood Pressure, and Diastolic Blood Pressure increase during this hyperventilating breathing practice.